twhume/donkeyutil/README.md

 # donkeyutil
 Utilities written to help training a Donkey (see diyrobocars.com).
 These are pretty rough and ready.

+# Scripts for Donkey v1 (probably obsolete now)
-These scripts help extract good training data from sessions, so are all for v1 Donkey
+All the scripts in the v1 subdirectory help extract good training data from sessions, so are all for v1 Donkey

 `makevideo.sh <SESSION DIRECTORY> <OUTPUT VIDEO>`
 Turns a session directory into a video with the correct frame-rate, and the actual frame numbers overlaid into the video.
 See sample output [here](https://goo.gl/photos/h9RzsU8osPy9eHCv7)